Translate

 "I baptize you in water.
 He will baptize you in the Holy Spirit and fire."

-John the Baptist prepared the way for Christ by baptizing the people Israel in the Jordan river.
-His message is a message also for our present age: to prepare for Christ's coming into our lives.
-John calls us to look deep into our work and life, and to act in a direction of repentance and amendment of life - that God's light may shine upon us.
-God's light will help us follow the right path, so that guided by His Spirit, we can unlearn bad habits and do what is right in the eyes of both God and man.
-In Christ Jesus, we will see the essential: God, His love for us and His commandments.
-This second Sunday of Advent is another opportunity to reflect well on John's message to prepare ourselves well to receive the Lord.
+John the Baptist, the last of the Old Testament prophets, and the one that acts as a bridge to the New Testament, prepared the way for the coming of Christ.
+He called the people Israel to be baptized in the Jordan river.
+His prophetic message is a message meant also for our present age: to prepare for the coming of our Saviour Jesus Christ into our the life of all our relationships, and even to our work.
+John the Baptist calls us to look more deeply into how we relate with God, with others, and with ourselves in our work and life with the intention of seeking repentance and amendment of manners and behaviour - that God's light may shine brilliantly upon each of our souls.
+God's light will help us follow the right path under the guidance of His Holy Spirit.
+It is the Spirit that can help us see how we can unlearn bad habits and do what is right in the eyes of both God and man.
+Through our reverence of Christ Jesus, we can see what is essential: God Himself, His love for us, and the commandments to follow that we may not be led astray.
+This second Sunday of Advent is another opportunity to reflect well on the message of John the Baptist.

-Three centuries after this baptizing of John the Baptist in the Jordan, St. Augustine of Hippo, a bishop and doctor of the Church, wrote in his Advent sermon that John's baptism was meant to prepare God's people for the Savior.
-That was John the Baptist's baptism.
-Now, it is Christ's baptism that we are called to celebrate.
-Christ's baptism, unlike John's baptism, is a baptism in the Holy Spirit and fire.
-In Christ's baptism we receive "a spirit of wisdom and of understanding, a spirit of counsel and of strength, and a spirit of knowledge and of fear of the Lord".
+Three centuries after John the Baptist baptized the people Israel in the Jordan, St. Augustine of Hippo, a bishop and doctor of the Church, also wrote in his Advent sermon that the baptism given by John was meant to prepare God's people for the Savior.
+But that was John the Baptist's baptism.
+This 2nd Sunday of Advent, we are called to see that John was also preparing the people for the baptism which Christ will give.
+Unlike John's baptism, Christ will baptize in the Holy Spirit and fire.
+It is in Christ's baptism that we receive "a spirit of wisdom and of understanding, a spirit of counsel and of strength, and a spirit of knowledge and of fear of the Lord".
 In this baptism, we are called to share in the Church's mission to build God's Kingdom in the very circumstances of work and life.

-This second Sunday of Advent's message on the theme of baptism helps us reflect on the meaning of our own baptism.
-The baptism we received gifted us with membership in the community of the Church.
-As members of the Church, it asks us to fulfill a task and a responsibility: to participate in Christ's mission in this present generation.
-We are commissioned to make our baptismal consecration bear good fruit in our lives, as well as in the lives of others.
-This can be done one day at a time, and Advent is the liturgical season that reminds us of this.
-Advent reroots all our work and life in the context of our initial commitment to Christ.
-In this rerooting, we can take time to pause and ask ourselves: "What have I done for Christ?"
+This Sunday's message on the theme of baptism can help us to reflect also on the meaning of our own baptism.
+The baptism the faithful received gifted each one with membership in the many communities of the Church - beginning in the family.
+As members of the Church, baptismal commitment asks each one to fulfill a task and a responsibility: to continue the mission of Jesus for this generation and for future generations.
+All of the baptized are commissioned to make their baptismal consecration bear fidelity and joy in their lives and to share the light and joy of the gospel also in the lives of others.
+This can be done one day at a time.
+And Advent is the liturgical season to remind each one of this vocation.
+Advent reroots everyone's work and life in the context of their initial commitment to Christ.
+In this rerooting, everyone can be reminded to slow down, pause, and reflect: "What have I done for Christ?"
 "What am I doing for Christ?"
 "What can I do for Christ?"

 The spirit of the Lord shall rest upon him (Isaiah 11)